openconfig/containerz/doc/motivation.md

 proprietary or CLI methods.
-This process is not appropriate for production since under no circumstances should an operator log into a device to make changes, it is also inconvenient when testing in the lab as the entire manual process is complex and error prone.
+This process is not appropriate for production since under no circumstances should an operator log into a device to make changes, it is also inconvenient when testing in the lab as the entire manual process is complex and error-prone.

 ## Requirements for Lifecycle Management